Gold Leaf with Letterpress Precision

 Producing the Book

 Translating the mixed-media originals into print was its own challenge.
 I scanned, separated, and cataloged each image, then developed a custom inkjet profile to match the continuous color areas on a suitable off-white letterpress stock (Rives BFK).
-Each sheet went through multiple stages: giclée printing, followed by multiple perfectly aligned passes on a Vandercook cylinder press for black and spot colors.
-The folio covers were blind-scored and printed with hand set in metal type.
+Each sheet underwent multiple stages: giclée printing, followed by numerous perfectly aligned passes on a Vandercook cylinder press for both black and spot colors.
+The folio covers were blind-scored and printed with hand-set in metal type.

 Details